royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/docs/DEV-README.md

 built documentation.

-And that leaves us with the main task, which is just a shortcut for running the project in the project managers virtual environment.
+And that leaves us with the main task, which is just a shortcut for running the project in the project manager's virtual environment.
 Try it:

     ➤ task main -- --help